 The clocks change on the last Sunday of March every year in the UK, moving forward by one hour.
-There may still be a chill in the air but this marks the beginning of British Summer Time (BST).
+This marks the beginning of British Summer Time (BST).

 Will I lose or gain an hour in bed when the clocks go forward?

-Unfortunately, the spring forward means that we lose an hour in bed.
-An easy way to remember which way the clocks change at which time of year is to remember that the clocks 'spring forward' in spring, and 'fall back'.
+Unfortunately, the clocks moving forward means that we lose an hour in bed.
+An easy way to remember which way the clocks change at which time of year is to remember that the clocks 'spring forward' in spring, and 'fall back' in autumn.

 Why do the clocks change?